Q: Where do you work? Where are you based in?

 There is an extra fee for custom design making – If you want me to make a unique design for you, it will be an additional 200EUR (300USD).

 The final price depends on the size, detail, technique, location of the tattoo on the body and the duration of the tattoo session.

 Once my bookings are open, you can find more detailed information and examples of how much time different tattoos take to finish.

 Q: What do I need to know before the tattoo session?

-Do not consume alcohol or take any mind-altering drugs for at least 24h before the tattoo, since this will make the process more painful, the healing harder and your body will most likely be exhausted.
+I ask you to please avoid consuming alcohol or take any mind-altering drugs for at least 24h before the tattoo, since this could make the process more painful and the healing harder.
+Please don’t smoke cannabis before or during the session.

+Oh!!
+And if you could cream the area that will be getting tattooed every day for a week prior to the session, it would be great!
 If you wish, you may also shave the area the night before or on the day of the session to save me some work. 😊

 Q: AFTERCARE and HEALING - How do I look after my fresh tattoo?

-– You will leave the studio with the tattoo covered in a special transparent film (Second Skin) which you can leave for up to 48h (2 days).
+– You will leave the studio with the tattoo covered in a special transparent film (Dermalize/Second Skin) which you can leave for up to 48h (2 days).
 You can shower with it, you can move with it (although sometimes it might restrict some movement), you can even touch it.

 – To remove this cover, first wash your hands, then, in the shower or under warm running water, peel it off slowly.
 Wash the tattooed skin with warm water to open up the pores and a neutral, natural antibacterial soap, removing any extra ink and plasma-type residue.
 Then, you can pass it through cold water to close the pores again.